Ruelle transfer operators for contact Anosov flows and decay of correlations: Non-integrability of Anosov flows

 \subsection{Regular distortion of cylinders}

-In \cite{kn:St4} we established some nice properties concerning diameters of cylinders for Axiom A flows on basic sets satisfying a pinching condition which we called {\it regular distortion along unstable manifolds}.
-In \cite{kn:St3} something similar was established for Anosov flows with Lipschitz local stable holonomy maps.
-It seems unlikely that any Anosov flow will have such properties, however it turns out that for general Anosov flows something similar holds for cylinders in $R$ that intersect `at both ends' a compact set of Lyapunov regular points.
+In \cite{St4} we established some nice properties concerning diameters of cylinders for Axiom A flows on basic sets satisfying a pinching condition which we called {\it regular distortion along unstable manifolds}.
+In \cite{St3} something similar was established for Anosov flows with Lipschitz local stable holonomy maps.
+It seems unlikely that any Anosov flow will have such properties, however it turns out that for general Anosov flows something similar holds for cylinders in $R$ that intersect `at both ends' a compact set of Lyapunov regular points with bounded from below regularity functions $r(x)$ (i.e. a Pesin set).
 More precisely we have the following.